isomerpages/moe-canossacatholic/_useful-information/MOE Sexuality Education.md

 <tr><td style="background-color:#FAFAFA;border-color:#ffffff;border-style:solid;border-width:5px;color:#454545;font-family:Arial, sans-serif;font-size:14px;font-weight:;overflow:hidden;padding:10px 5px;text-align:center;vertical-align:top;word-break:normal">Keeping Myself Safe<br>(60 min)</td>

 <td style="background-color:#FAFAFA;border-color:#ffffff;border-style:solid;border-width:5px;color:#454545;font-family:Arial, sans-serif;font-size:14px;font-weight:;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">In this lesson, students will learn about sexual abuse, how it can happen during online and offline interactions and the impact of such abuse on victims.
-They also learn how to take precautionary measures to be safe and how to seek help for themselves and their friends.<br><br>
-This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.
+They also learn how to take precautionary measures to be safe and how to seek help for themselves and their friends.<br><br> <i>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</i>
  <br><br></td>